MohamedMohsen01/Hardware_Company_Sales_Analysis_Project/README.md

 # Data Analysis Using SQL

-Show all customer records
+--looking for customer details
 SELECT * FROM customers;

+--looking for transaction details
+SELECT * FROM transactions;

+--looking for product details
+SELECT * FROM products;

+--looking for market details
+SELECT * FROM markets;

+--looking for time details
+SELECT * FROM date;

-Show total number of customers
+--total number of transactions taken place
-SELECT count(*) FROM customers;
+SELECT count(*) FROM transactions;

+--looking for transactions with particular currency SELECT * FROM transactions WHERE currency = 'USD';

-Show transactions for Chennai market (market code for chennai is Mark001 SELECT * FROM transactions where market_code='Mark001';
+--looking for transactions from specific market code SELECT * FROM transactions WHERE market_code = 'Mark001';

-Show distrinct product codes that were sold in chennai SELECT distinct product_code FROM transactions where market_code='Mark001';

-Show transactions where currency is US dollars
-SELECT * from transactions where currency="USD"

-Show transactions in 2020 join by date table
+SELECT count(*) FROM transactions WHERE market_code = 'Mark001';

+--looking for transactions that took place in particular year or month SELECT * FROM date;

+SELECT transactions.*, date.*
+FROM transactions
+	INNER JOIN date
+		ON transactions.order_date = date.date

+SELECT transactions.*, date.*
+FROM transactions
+	INNER JOIN date
+		ON transactions.order_date = date.date WHERE date.year = 2020;

+SELECT SUM(transactions.sales_amount)
+FROM transactions
-SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;
+	INNER JOIN date
+		ON transactions.order_date = date.date
+		WHERE (date.year=2020) AND (date.month_name = 'January');

-Show total revenue in year 2020,
+--total revenue earned in a particular year
+SELECT SUM(sales_amount)
+FROM transactions
-SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.currency="INR\r" or transactions.currency="USD\r";
+	INNER JOIN date

-Show total revenue in year 2020, January Month,
-SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and and date.month_name="January" and (transactions.currency="INR\r" or transactions.currency="USD\r");
+		ON transactions.order_date = date.date
+			WHERE date.year = 2020;

+--finding the average of profit_margin
+SELECT AVG(profit_margin) FROM transactions;

-Show total revenue in year 2020 in Chennai
+--total revenue earned in a particular year and in particular market SELECT SUM(transactions.sales_amount)
+FROM transactions
-SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.market_code="Mark001";
+	INNER JOIN date
+		ON transactions.order_date = Date.date
+			WHERE date.year = 2020 AND transactions.market_code = 'Mark001';

+--distinct product sold in particular market
+SELECT DISTINCT product_code FROM transactions WHERE market_code = 'Mark001';